 1) Peer-reviewed original research articles and critical or analytical reviews in any area of social science research relevant to health.
 These papers may be up to 8,000 words including abstract, tables, and references as well as the main text.
 Papers below this limit are preferred.

 2) Peer-reviewed short reports of research findings on topical issues or published articles of between 2000 and 4000 words.3) Submitted or invited commentaries and responses debating, and published alongside, selected articles.

 4) Special Issues bringing together collections of papers on a particular theme, and usually guest edited.Please see our Guide for Authors for information on article submission.
-If you require further information, the journal's editorial staff will be happy to help.

 - Imprint: ELSEVIER